Criticism of Belgian defense armaments investments

 Invest in 5.7x28mm or 9x19mm caliber?

 The Flemish 5.7x9x19mm project of 2005 was a response to the Russian 7n21 cartridge but with a longer penetrator.
-With the standard chamber pressure of 2350 bar (34,084 psi), the penetration capability on a metal steel plate was comparable to that of the 5.7x28mm cartridge (3450 bar / 50,038 psi).
+With a standard chamber pressure of 2350 bar (34,084 psi), its penetration power on a steel plate was comparable to that of the 5.7x28mm cartridge (3450 bar / 50,038 psi).

 Should the chamber pressure of the 9x19mm NATO cartridge be increased?